Nuclei-Software/nuclei-tool-guide/source/openocd/intro.rst

 Version 2025.02
 ---------------

+In this release, Nuclei OpenOCD bump openocd code base from 0.11 to 0.12, with this base changes, a lot of new features supported by upstream will be taken into Nuclei OpenOCD.

 **Known Issues:**

 - There is a probability that writing flash under smp multi-core architecture will fail, which can be solved by clarifying the number of SMP cores or reducing the JTAG frequency.

 **New Features:**

-- Live watch feature implementation
+- Live watch feature implementation, see :ref:`ide_live_watch`
 - Nuclei CTI command group support
-- Enhanced ETrace command group functionality
+- Enhanced ETrace command group functionality, see :ref:`ide_etrace`
 - Optimized CPU information command

 **Improvements:**

 - Continuous integration and documentation enhancements
-- Code organization: consolidated Nuclei commands into nuclei_riscv.c
+- Code organization: consolidated Nuclei commands into ``nuclei_riscv.c``
-- Register access optimization: replaced vslide1down_vx with direct vx register access
+- Register access optimization: replaced ``vslide1down_vx`` with direct ``vx`` register access for lite vpu case

 **CSR Updates:**